kubikill/blaeo-plus/README.md

 - Firefox (Android) with Tampermonkey
 - Chrome with Tampermonkey

+## Unsupported browsers/userscript extensions

+- Opera version of Tampermonkey (breaks comment preview and HLTB list maker features) - Opera users are advised to install Tampermonkey from the Chrome Web Store instead

 ## To do

 - Automate adding games to lists by HLTB time to beat